ComplexPlane/SMB2PracticeMod/README.md

 # Usage

-Press L+R at the same time on your controller to toggle the in-game help menu.
+Press L+R at the same time on your controller to toggle the in-game menu.
 For individual-world practice, head to Story Mode and press Up/Down on a savefile to change world.

 For a more in-depth guide, check out this [basic usage guide video](https://www.youtube.com/watch?v=dfeA8ruJx18&list=PL7BL-I_VX5tNeBwc7jlweIXvf59QG_dMG&index=2).